brh55/brh55.github.io/about.md

 Hello there,

 I'm Brandon, a self-taught web developer and designer living in Philadelphia.
-Currently, I'm working as a Front-end Engineer at [Urban Outfitters](http://www.urbanoutfitters.com/urban/index.jsp), and attending school at [Drexel University](http://drexel.edu/).
+Currently, I'm working as a Front-end Engineer at [Urban Outfitters](http://www.urbanoutfitters.com/urban/index.jsp), and studying Information Technology at [Drexel University](http://drexel.edu/).
+I'm an avid coder and spend weekends completing small projects.
+I enjoy being a mentor and advocate self-teaching.

-In my past life, I worked behind a pharmacy, inside a factory, and within a design office.
+In my past life, I've worked behind a pharmacy, inside a factory, and within a design firm.

 On my free time I'm pulling all-nighters at hackathons, cooking unusual recipes, or shooting with my Fuji x100.